Youth Road Racing

 Youth Wheel Restrictions

-British Cycling updated their Equipment regulations in 2015 to reduce the cost, perceived or real, of competing.
-For Youth B and younger riders, rim depth will be regulated for circuit events to a maximum of 35mm with a minimum of 16 and a maximum of 40 spokes.
+British Cycling updated their Equipment regulations in 2015 and then further updated in 2025 to reduce the cost, perceived or real, of competing.
+For Youth B rim depth is limited to a maximum 40mm and for younger riders limited to a maximum of 35mm.

 Tags